neuralsignal/dreye/README.md

 ## Common Issues

 * Running jax on the new Macbook Pro chips can run into problems.
-Make sure to install the latest version
+Make sure to install the versions that work with the M1 chip.
+For my purposes jaxlib==0.1.60 and jax==0.2.10 currently work (14/01/21).

 ## Development